The Young Messiah: Critical response

-The film has gathered mixed critical responses.
+The film has gathered mixed-to-negative critical responses.
 On Rotten Tomatoes, the film has an approval rating of 50%, based on 38 reviews, with an average rating of 5.60/10.
 On Metacritic, the film has a score of 33 out of 100, based on 9 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Steven D. Greydanus reviewed The Young Messiah for the National Catholic Register, saying it was smartly adapted by Cyrus and Betsy Nowrasteh.
 Greydanus said he could imagine watching the film with a mixed group of people of faith and no faith while holding everyone's interest.
 He says this project could have turned into "the greatest imaginable act of authorial hubris and irrelevance", except that the filmmakers found an elegant solution in drawing on both the Gospels and the apocryphal Gospels, while reworking all the material to bring it into conformance with right beliefs among Christians.
 Greydanus says that "The Young Messiah offers an imaginative vision of the most iconic and celebrated family in human history that is both surprising and familiar, warmly human and credible yet also different."

+Despite its setting in first-century Judea, the film featured predominantly British and British-influenced accents, reflecting the longstanding convention in Biblical cinema of using British accents for historical settings.
+One critic remarked that the principal cast "could easily pass for guest stars on Downton Abbey".

 Accolades

-MovieGuide awarded the film the Epiphany Prize® for Inspiring Movies as well as the Grace Award in the Actor category, presented to Adam Greaves-Neal.
+MovieGuide awarded the film the Epiphany Prize for Inspiring Movies as well as the Grace Award in the Actor category, presented to Adam Greaves-Neal.